bunesk/svs/src/modules/README.md

 ## Modules

 In this folder you can place custom modules as `.ts` files.
-The `install` function will automatically executed to install the module.
+The exported `install` function will automatically executed to install the module.

 ```ts
 export const install = (app: any) => {